Assembly Line - abstraction used to run all the plugins of a component generator in sequence.

 stateDefinitions node.
 More information and an example can be found here.

-Slot Node - type of UIDL node used to specify where children passed from parents get to be placed in relation with other elements/children of the component.
-Currently, the code generators do not support name slots.
+Slot Node - UIDL Node Type used to specify where children passed from parents get to be placed in relation with other elements/children of the component.

 State Definitions - object defined inside a Component UIDL that contains key-value pairs used internally as state for that component.
 If a state is used and it is not defined in the